IAPViewer Documentation

 - Reset to default — clears the custom name and icon.

-Channel Quality (legacy list)
+Channel Quality

 Tap any card to open Channel Detail.